 Are there Cocker Spaniels that don’t shed?

+Out of question Do Cocker Spaniels shed, many people also look for a Cocker Spaniels without shedding.
+Is there any such thing?
 Yes, there are some cocker spaniels that do not shed.
 The American Water Spaniel and the English Cocker Spaniel are two examples of non-shedding varieties.
 There are also crossbreeds, such as the Cockapoo, that may be less likely to shed.

 Breeding plays a role in how much a dog sheds, so it is important to ask the breeder about the shedding tendencies of the parents and grandparents of a puppy before making a purchase.
 Some Cocker Spaniels may require special grooming to keep their coat healthy and free of mats and tangles.
 Regular brushing and combing will help to minimize shedding and keep the coat healthy and looking its best.

-How many types of Cocker Spaniels?
+How Many Types of Cocker Spaniels?

 There are two types of Cocker Spaniels: the American Cocker Spaniel and the English Cocker Spaniel.
 The American Cocker Spaniel is smaller than the English variety, and it has a more slender body.
 They both come from the same place originally but have been bred separately for a long time now.